-High Access Solutions, a UK based rope access specialist using secured a large contract in Qatar for one of the world cup football stadiums.
-The work included the installation of some 80,000m² of a Tensioned Access Platform system (TAP).
+High Access Solutions, a UK based rope access specialist secured a large contract in Qatar for one of the world cup football stadiums.
+The work included the installation of 80,000m² of a Tensioned Access Platform system (TAP).
 The roof was 60m high.
-This highly specialised access system is used where the use of MEWPs is not practicable.
+This highly specialised access system is used where the use of a MEWP is not practicable.

 3 Education worked with High Access Solutions to devise the Secondary Back Up system in the event of TAP failure.
 The solution was a series of running lines and rope grabs to which the Operative connected their harness.